Arejula11/are.dev/src/content/posts/captcha.md

   }
 </script>
 ```
 This code will execute reCAPTCHA v3 when the form is submitted and add the token to the form data.
 The token will be validated before the rest of the form is processed.
 This is important because if the token is invalid, the form will not be submitted and the rest of the form will not be processed.
+It is important to replace *<SITE-KEY>* with your actual site key.
 ## Validating the reCAPTCHA Token

 ```js